 Not everyone has 20+ years of experience and born to know everything.
 Here I quote what Mr. Saiful said to engineers before:"be patient, and good things will come".
 I guess the wise suggestion may be considered by everyone.

-I applied through an employee referral.
+I applied online.
+The process took 2 weeks.
 I interviewed at Saiful Bouquet.

 Let us know if we're missing any workplace or industry recognition –